Alcohol and drugs

 Drugs are substances that have an effect on the body and brain, and there are many legal and illegal drugs that have varying effects on your body.
 Find out more about drugs by receiving personalised feedback on your drug use through the anonymous website Drugs Meter.

 More information is available about the most common drugs and their effects on the NHS website.
-You may also find support services such as Talk to Frank and DrugScope helpful in answering any questions or concerns you may have about drugs.
+You may also find support services such as Talk to Frank helpful in answering any questions or concerns you may have about drugs.
 There is also confidential support and advice for those who use stimulants, psychoactive, alternative, club and experimental drugs through the SPACED website.

 If you have any concerns about alcohol or drugs or would like to talk things through further the University's Wellbeing Service can offer support and help.